Engelberg/rolling-stones/README.md

   + `true-symbolic-variables` builds a set of the true symbolic variables, i.e., any Clojure data that isn't a Not.
 * Retrieving statistics about the solving process
   + Call clojure.core's `meta` on any solution
+* Return value of nil indicates no solution

 ## Roadmap